Crack IIT JEE on the First Attempt? Study Tips & Tricks

 6: Have timely and healthy meals

 During this phase, we eat what we like, when we like.
 There’s no rule binding upon us.
 Fair enough.
 All the same, I’d urge every reader to have timely and healthy meals.
-You just might end up falling sick, which can cost you a lot.
-If not sickness, you’re definitely going to be in poor physical condition once your exams are done.
+You might fall sick, which can cost you a lot.
+If not sick, you will be in poor physical condition once your exams are done.
 I know I was.
-There’s just the simple matter of eating good food at the right time to avoid these unnecessary complications.
+The simple matter is eating good food at the right time to avoid these unnecessary complications.

 7: Don’t drift away from the syllabus

 I have committed this blunder time and again.
-Books almost always add extra spice to the already existing syllabus of JEE, and we all lap it up, get dismayed when we are unable to handle stuff that comes in B.Sc first and second years, fight over it and waste a lot of time doing that.
-Tests don’t help either because some coaching centers are determined to create papers that nobody would be able to solve.
-It is easy to get misled on this path, and the only compass that you have is the official JEE syllabus.
+Books almost always add extra spice to the existing syllabus of JEE, and we all lap it up, get dismayed when we cannot handle stuff that comes in B.Sc first and second years, fight over it, and waste a lot of time doing that.
+Tests don’t help either because some coaching centers are determined to create papers nobody can solve.
+It is easy to get misled on this path, and your only compass is the official JEE syllabus.
 Stick with it.

 8: Don’t turn into the bipolar version of yourself

 On good days, I thought of myself as a boss.
-On bad days, when nothing went right and I made mistakes in JEE preparation over the simplest of questions and I thought of myself as a useless lump.
-Both these views are wrong, and they will really hamper your morale.
-It’s important that you have a healthy image of yourself, and not let anything distort it.
+On bad days, when nothing went right, and I made mistakes in JEE preparation over the simplest of questions, I thought of myself as a useless lump.
+Both these views are wrong, and they will hamper your morale.
+You must have a healthy image of yourself and not let anything distort it.

 9: Analyze every test paper

-I failed to do this.
+I should have done this.
 I committed a lot of silly mistakes in the JEE Advanced paper.
 The paper analysis will tell you virtually everything you need to know about your preparations.
-Sometimes, it was just plain child-like fear to see my mistakes in JEE preparation and face them head-on that made me pass many papers without analyzing, and that cost me dearly.
+Sometimes, it was just plain child-like fear to see my mistakes in JEE preparation and face them head-on that made me pass many papers without analyzing them, which cost me dearly.

 10: Let your study graph be consistent

 If it doesn’t rise, at least don’t let it fall.
 I used to be a bit inconsistent with my study timings.
 That inconsistency crept into my test performances.
-I have witnessed the joys of a two-digit rank in an AITS, and the sorrows of a three-digit rank too.
-What I learned was simple: consistency – in your hard work and your performance is the key to everything.
+I have witnessed the joys of a two-digit rank in an AITS and the sorrows of a three-digit rank; what I learned was simple: consistency – in your hard work and your performance is the key to everything.